FIFA investigation into Qatar 2022 to report within weeks

 "It is unacceptable that administration of the game continues to be plagued by scandal after scandal."

-The Sunday Times story said Bin Hammam made the payments and took soccer officials on expensive junkets while running the Asian Football Confederation, based in Kuala Lumpur.
+The Sunday Times story said Bin Hammam made the payments and took football officials on expensive junkets while running the Asian Football Confederation, based in Kuala Lumpur.

 (Additional reporting by Julian Linden in New York, Narae Kim in Seoul, Elaine Lies in Tokyo, Pedro Fonseca in Rio de Janeiro and Keith Weir in London; Writing by Brian Homewood in Berne and Peter Graff in London; Editing by Alastair Macdonald)